best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 In summary, you should use comments sparingly but purposefully.
 Make sure to:

-- explain **why** certain things are done to provide context around the decisions being made.
+- explain **why** certain things are done in order to provide context around the decisions being made
 - do not use commenting to echo what your code is already telling the reader
 - and like with any other documentation, make sure comments are accurate and still relevant after code changes